View our response to FCC Chairman Pai’s Proposal to Gut Net Neutrality Rules: publicknowledge.org/press-release/…

 The Federal Circuit?
 Isn’t that the Patent appeals court?

 The Court of Appeals for the Federal Circuit is not just the “patent appeals court” - that’s just what it’s famous for.
 In most cases, when a case is appealed from a federal district court, the court that hears the appeal is determined by geography.
-The Ninth Circuit hears appeals from cases filed in district courts in California and much of the western United States; the Second Circuit hears cases from New York, Connecticut and Vermont; are appealed to the Ninth Circuit; the Fifth Circuit covers Texas, Louisiana, and Mississippi, and so forth.
+The Ninth Circuit hears appeals from cases filed in district courts in California and much of the western United States; the Second Circuit hears cases from New York, Connecticut, and Vermont; the Fifth Circuit covers Texas, Louisiana, and Mississippi, and so forth.
 There’s one quirky exception - if a case includes a patent claim, then the appeal is heard by the Washington, D.C. based Federal Circuit.
 But the Federal Circuit doesn’t just get the patent questions in those cases - it hears any appeals from that case, even on non-patent questions.
 That’s what happened here - Oracle filed both patent and copyright claims, which allowed the Federal Circuit to weigh in on Copyright law.